The Downsides of Long-term Travel: 9 realities to prepare yourself for

 8. Travel buddy tensions

-Honestly, no matter how long you’ve known someone, or how much you love them, eventually they are going to get on your tits.
+Truly, no matter how long you’ve known someone, or how much you love them, eventually they are going to get solidly on your tits.
 Travel couples especially will experience bickering and frustration at some point, because not only are you with someone 24/7, but lots of non-coupled travellers tend to steer clear of couples because they think they won’t have the same vibe or that they want time alone, which further isolates you.
 There are going to be times when things feel wildly out of control or perhaps you feel like you’re in a dangerous situation, and even the tightest couples or friendship groups will do well to continuously come out of a barrage of obstacles unscathed.
 Some will make you a better team, others will build up resentment over time.
 It’s not as uncommon as you’d think for travel couples to break up during or just after long-term travel.

 It’s always best to address any issues up front – if you’re travelling in a group, do not air your issues to someone else in the group first; even after everything is solved, the person you had troubles with will not be able to relax and enjoy the rest of their trip once they realise you’ve all been bitching.
 There’s no shame in asking for some space to take a day to yourself, and if you’re a solo traveller feel absolutely free to ditch whoever you’ve been travelling alongside if they start to grate on you.

-9. Life goes on back home
+9. Life goes on without you back home

 This was by far the biggest pull for me to come back to the UK.
 When you leave for a big trip, all attention will be on you as people get excited with you and want to ask alllll the detailed questions about what’s to come.
 They’ll seem so excited, in fact, that you’ll be lured into assuming that they will be just as interested to hear about your travels once you’re actually on the road.
 In reality, other than seeing a few cool pictures and making sure you’re still alive, most people you know back home won’t be bothered to ask the details of what you’re getting up to, and when out of sight, out of mind, they’ll quickly move on with their own lives (as they should, by the way!).